-Alimony is a common topic discussed in dissolution of marriage proceedings.
+Alimony is a common topic discussed in the dissolution of marriage proceedings.
 Although it can be associated with child support and children, in some circumstances it is just between the individuals of each party.
-Alimony in general, is the provisions or support ordered by the court for one party to pay the other for support after a marriage has ended.
-This can be granted to either party based off substantiated needs by the court.
+Alimony in general is the provisions or support ordered by the court for one party to pay the other for support after a marriage has ended.
+This can be granted to either party based on substantiated needs by the court.

 In the determination of alimony, there are many factors involved that are considered by the court in adjudicating who may get awarded what.
 For example, one thing a court can consider is “the adultery of either spouse” (Fla.
 Stat. §61.08).
 Another example is that alimony also cannot “leave the payor with significantly less net income than the net income of the recipient unless there are written findings of exceptional circumstances” (Fla.
 Stat. §61.08).